Prove That 0 0 1

 (0 + 0)ⁿ = (n choose 0) * 0⁰

 For the binomial theorem to hold consistently, we must have 0⁰ = 1, because (n choose 0) = 1 for any n.
-Without this convention, the binomial theorem would require a special case for x=0 and y=0.
+In practice, without this convention, the binomial theorem would require a special case for x=0 and y=0.
 Maintaining consistency across mathematical formulas is a powerful argument in favor of 0⁰ = 1.

 • Power Series: Many functions are represented by power series.
-For example, the exponential function eˣ is defined by its power series:
+Here's one way to look at it: the exponential function eˣ is defined by its power series:

 eˣ = Σ (xⁿ/n!) for n = 0 to ∞.